Goal-oriented health care

 Goal-oriented health care, also known as goal-directed health care, goal-oriented medical care, and patient priorities care, is a form of health care delivery that is based on achieving individualized goals that are created through collaborative conversations between patients and providers in health care settings.
 It is a form of Patient Centered Care/Person-Centered Care as the goals are unique to the individual patient and direct the plan of care.
 This is in contrast to problem-oriented or disease-driven care where the focus is on correcting biological abnormalities (i.e. for a patient with diabetes focusing on control of the hemoglobin A1c).
-This philosophy of practice is become attractive in the medical community especially in primary care practices worldwide.
+This philosophy of practice is becoming attractive in the medical community especially in primary care practices worldwide.

 Background, history, and definition

-This philosophy was first coined in 1991 by James W. Mold, a family physician and geriatrician working at the University of Oklahoma Health Sciences Center in Oklahoma City, Oklahoma, in an article published in the journal, Family Medicine.
+Goal-oriented care was first suggested in 1991 by James W. Mold, a family physician and geriatrician working at the University of Oklahoma Health Sciences Center in Oklahoma City, Oklahoma, in an article published in the journal, Family Medicine.
 He proposed that, before considering diagnostic and therapeutic strategies, clinicians and their patients should agree upon their goals.
 He defined a goal as a desired outcome that is essential to the patient and proposed that four major goal types are relevant to health care: 1) prevention of premature (i.e., preventable) death and disability; 2) maximization of current health-related quality of life; 3) optimization of personal growth and development; and 4) improving the chances of a good death.
 Goal-directed health care is compatible with a wide variety of clinical strategies, including evidence-based medicine, caring for patients with multimorbidity, patient-centered care, and shared decision making.